Introduction

 Before shifting, the minimum (end of exercise) values for smo2_left and smo2_right were similar, but the starting baseline values were different.

-Whereas when we shift both baseline values to zero, we can see that the smo2_left signal has a smaller deoxygenation amplitude compared to the smo2_right signal, and a (slightly) greater hyperaemic reoxygenation peak.
+When we shift both baseline values to zero, however, we can see that the smo2_left signal has a smaller deoxygenation amplitude compared to the smo2_right signal, and a (slightly) greater hyperaemic reoxygenation peak.

 We have to consider how our assumptions and processing decisions will influence our interpretations; by shifting both starting values, we are normalising for, and implicitly assuming that the baseline represents the same starting condition for the tissues in both legs.